jaredhoberock/thrust-workshop/fun_with_points/README.md

       }
     }

+It seems like there's a big opportunity for parallelism here because we're performing the same operation a huge number of times across a large collection of data, but there are some obstacles to overcome first.

-It's basically a __sequential__ `for` loop that calls `rand` a bunch of times.
+This operation is basically a __sequential__ `for` loop that calls `rand` a bunch of times.
 That means that each iteration of this loop gets executed one at a time, in order.

-To make matters worse, we know that the reason you get a different number each time you call `rand` is because there's some secret __implicit shared state__ inside that gets updated with each call.
+To make matters worse, we know that the reason you get a different number each time you call `rand` is because there's some implicit __shared, mutable state__ inside that gets updated with each call.
 That means each iteration of our `loop` __depends__ on the previous.

 To parallelize this operation, we'll need to __rethink our algorithm__ to come up with a computation we can perform __independently__ of anything else going on.
 We'd best avoid state.